aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-svg/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to SVG" h2="Transform EMAIL to SVG within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to SVG.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming an email file format into another format.
+This is useful for a variety of reasons, such as to make the email easier to read, to make it compatible with other applications, or to make it easier to store and access.

+<h2>How Aspose.Total Helps for Email to SVG Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to quickly and easily add powerful features to their applications.
+It includes two APIs that are particularly useful for email conversion: Aspose.Email for C++ and Aspose.Words for C++.

+Aspose.Email for C++ allows you to convert EMAIL file format to HTML.
+This is the first step in the email conversion process.
+Once you have the HTML version of the email, you can then use Aspose.Words for C++ to export the HTML to SVG.
+This will give you a vector-based version of the email that can be easily manipulated and used in other applications.

+By using Aspose.Total for C++, you can quickly and easily add powerful email conversion features to your applications.
+This will save you time and effort, and ensure that your applications are able to handle a wide variety of email formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}